- This event has passed.

 Wed October 18th @ 6:30 pm - 9:30 pm

 DADo is the film society of the Robin Boyd Foundation

-and dedicated to architecture, design + urbanism on screen
+and dedicated to films on architecture, design + urbanism

-Subscriptions are now available to purchase for the 6 sessions throughout the year held in the lounge room of Robin Boyd’s Walsh Street House.
+Screening sessions are held in the lounge room of Robin Boyd’s Walsh Street House.

 Purchase a single session guest pass – $25 donation

 Guest Passes for LOCAL LEGENDS is available HERE.